 If you are grappling with the close-up vision limitations of being a mature diver, there is an inexpensive and effective solution for your older eyes underwater.
-Check out the DGX (Dive Gear Express) Rio Gauge Reader Mask.
+Check out the DGX Gears Rio Gauge Reader Mask from Dive Gear Express.
+UPDATE: Comparing DGX Gears Ren v.
+Rio gauge reader masks.

 The time had finally come.
-Reading instructor slates—let alone the beloved Shearwater Perdix AI (in spite of its big and bright display)—had become too difficult for these 50-something year old eyes.
-Similarly-aged dive buddies had nothing good to say about stick-on reader lenses, and custom-built prescription scuba mask lenses were unreasonably expensive, so the decision was to just deal with it… until it became impossible to do so.
+Reading instructor slates—let alone the beloved Shearwater Perdix AI (in spite of its big and bright display)—had become too difficult for these 60-something year-old eyes.
+Similarly-aged dive buddies had nothing good to say about stick-on reader lenses, and custom-built prescription scuba masks seemed unreasonably expensive, so the decision was to just deal with it… until it became impossible to do so.

 Stumbling upon vision correcting masks at Dive Gear Express (https://www.divegearexpress.com/) was a fluke.
 The real shopping mission was to purchase long, double-braided flex hoses.
 Being a past DGX customer, I felt comfortable with the quality of their gear portfolio and am regularly pleased with pricing, so I examined their mask offerings closely.

 How does the Rio work?
 Quite well actually.
 The lenses are all-but-unnoticeable during regular viewing of distant objects.
-When it’s time to focus on a computer screen or gauge, a downwards glance brings the formerly fuzzy digits of my Perdix and back-up SPG into crisp focus.
+When it’s time to focus on a computer screen, gauge, or recite from instructor slates, a downwards glance brings the formerly fuzzy digits of my Perdix and my backup SPG into crisp focus.
 Instructional slate reading?
 I found using a single eye (focusing downward and outward) works best, but that might change with additional use and experience.
 The mask fit is comfortable for my larger face.
 And with a price of $49.95 (as of this writing), the mask is a reasonable deal, corrective lenses or not.